ChuckJonas/next-ssl-redirect-middleware/README.md

 - `status`: The status code to redirect with.  defaults to `301`

-## Notes:
+## Credits

-[paulomcnally/node-heroku-ssl-redirect](https://github.com/paulomcnally/node-heroku-ssl-redirect) was referenced in the creation of this library.
+[paulomcnally/node-heroku-ssl-redirect](https://github.com/paulomcnally/node-heroku-ssl-redirect) was referenced heavily in the creation of this library.